chrismojekwu/react-smartmultiparts/README.md

 Select - (*select*) - You can generate a select field by using "select" in a fields array.
 You must provide a matching array of select objects to correspond with the number of selects you would like to generate.
 The form will render selects based on their position in the fields array and the order inside of the select objects array.
 Passing too many select fields or too little select objects will result in an error.

+A select object requires 3 key value pairs:  "query", or aquestion for the select.  "select", your options for the select dropdown.  "placeholder, your initial/default value.

 See Below:
 ```
 const selectObj = {